msa-em/nanocartography/04_applications.md

 scope to another.
 The provided movie illustrates how diffraction patterns would rotate with sample rotation in the cradle.

-At CSM a sample could be loaded, and two fiduciary markers would be logged.
+At CSM a sample could be loaded and two fiduciary markers would be logged.
 The first, a global fiduciary marker in relation to the holder (which will later be accounted for in the rotation matrix as $R_{horz}$ and $R_{vert}$).
 Once loaded, a conspicuous local fiduciary marker on